-- To avoid the risk of patient injury or equipment damage, do not sit on the foot support. - To avoid equipment damage while transporting the stretcher, verify that any equipment on the pump rack can safely pass through door openings and under light fixtures. - To avoid the risk of injury to the patient or user or damage to the I.V. pole while transporting the stretcher, make sure that the I.V. caddy is securely tightened on the I.V. pole. - Physical restraints, even if properly secured, may result in serious harm to patients and caregivers.
+- To avoid the risk of injury to the patient or user or damage to the I.V. pole while transporting the stretcher, make sure that the I.V. caddy is securely tightened on the I.V. pole. - Physical restraints, even if properly secured, may result in serious harm to patients and caregivers.
 The use of restraint straps may potentially cause entanglement, entrapment, physical injury, and/or death.
 Caution must be used in affixing restraint straps to avoid potential injury to both patients and caregivers. - Restraint straps and/or devices must be attached only at the identified attachment points of the unit.
 Failure to do so may result in patient or caregiver injury.
 Do not attach restraints straps to the siderail. - This unit accommodates the use of ankle, chest, wrist, and body restraints.
 The use of restraint straps is regulated by state and federal restrictions.
-Users, caregivers, and/or practitioners should refer to the applicable state and federal restrictions and the appropriate facility protocols before using any restraint strap and/or device. - This device does not offer any protection against X-Ray radiation. - Always unplug the power cord and rotate the "On/Drive Off/Manual" switch to the Off position before service or cleaning. - Do not steam clean the unit. - Medical electrical equipment (Model 1125) requires special precautions regarding EMC and needs to be installed and put into service according to the EMC information provided on page 62 to prevent equipment malfunction. - Portable and mobile RF communication equipment can affect Medical Electrical Equipment (such as the optional scale system or optional electric litter). - To avoid malfunction, the optional scale system or optional electric litter should not be used adjacent to or stacked with other equipment.
-If adjacent or stacked use is necessary, the Model 1125 should be observed to verify normal operation in the configuration in which it will be used.
+Users, caregivers, and/or practitioners should refer to the applicable state and federal restrictions and the appropriate facility protocols before using any restraint strap and/or device. - Do not immerse mattress in cleaning or disinfectant solutions.
+Excess moisture could cause equipment malfunction resulting in equipment damage or patient injury. - Do not allow fluid to pool on the mattress.
+Fluids can cause corrosion of components and may cause the safety and performance of this equipment to become unpredictable. - Inspect mattress covers for tears, punctures, excessive wear, and misaligned zippers each time the covers are cleaned.
+If compromised, the mattress should be removed from service immediately and replaced to prevent cross-contamination. - · Disinfect the mattress between patients.
+Failure to do so could result in cross-contamination and infection. - The mattress cover must be completely dry before storage or adding linens.
+Failure to remove excess disinfectant could cause degradation of the cover material. - Always unplug the power cord and rotate the "On/Drive Off/Manual" switch to the Off position before service or cleaning. - Do not steam clean the unit.

 - Do not modify this stretcher.
 Modifying the unit can cause unpredictable operation resulting in injury to the patient or operator.
-Modifying the unit will also void its warranty. - This stretcher is not intended for pediatric use or for patients under 50 lb.
-This stretcher is intended for use by trained hospital personnel only. - · To avoid damage, remove any equipment that may be in the way before raising or lowering the litter height. - Do not raise the unit (hydraulics on base) with a patient lift under the stretcher. - Use caution while maneuvering the unit with the drive wheel activated.
+Modifying the unit will also void its warranty. - In order to isolate the Prime Series[TM] stretcher from supply mains, disconnect electrical connection from the wall outlet. - Do not position the Prime Series[TM] stretcher in such a way as to restrict access to the wall outlet. - This stretcher is not intended for pediatric use or for patients under 50 lb.
+This stretcher is intended for use by trained hospital personnel only. - To avoid damage, remove any equipment that may be in the way before raising or lowering the litter height. - Do not raise the unit (hydraulics on base) with a patient lift under the stretcher. - Use caution while maneuvering the unit with the drive wheel activated.
 Always ensure there are no obstacles near the unit while the drive wheel is activated.
-Injury to the patient, user or bystanders or damage to the unit or surrounding equipment could occur if the unit collides with an obstacle.
+Injury to the patient, user, or bystanders or damage to the unit or surrounding equipment could occur if the unit collides with an obstacle.